lunalite/UITestLearning/README.md

 twitter-like NN model

 !-->

+### 2 October 2017
+* If sum of score is less than 1, press back to prevent repetition of clicks.
+* Added option if parent could not be found to change children and siblings to None as well

 ### 1 October 2017
 * Fixed autocomplete bug by adding TextView widget into conditional check as well